matloff/fastStat/README.md

 for further details.

-# Less on MLEMM:  General Methods of Estimation
+# Lesson MLEMM:  General Methods of Estimation

-So far, we've discussed only ad hoc estimators, set up for a specific purpose.
+So far, we've discussed only ad hoc estimators, set up for a specific purpose, such as S<sup>2</sup> for &sigma;<sup>2</sup>.
 It would be nice to have general ways of forming estimators.

+Note that our context here is that of *parametric distribution models*.
+Say for instance we are using an exponential model, in which the density of the random variable under consideration is

+&lambda; e<sup>-&lambda; t</sup>, t > 0

+How can we estimate &lambda; from our data?

 The two most common such techniques are *Maximum Likelihood Estimators* (MLE) and the *Method of Moments Estimators* (MME).
 Let's illustrate them with a simple example, MME first.